 What if a transaction spans two different years?

-Meanwhile you're renting out a property and pay landlord insurance for 12 months starting on 1 January 2019.
+Meanwhile you're renting out a property and pay landlord insurance for 12 months starting on 1 January 2020.
 Do you need to apportion it?

-(HMRC call this the "cash basis" and is allowed as long as you're turning over under £150,000 for your business or property activity.
+(HMRC call this the "cash basis" and it is allowed as long as you're turning over under £150,000 for your business or property activity.
 The term for adjusting money between years is called the "accruals basis".
 So long as you're below the threshold, we like to keep it simple!)